Terms & Conditions

 If no such Membership Agreement exists, or if you do not agree with these Terms of Membership (or you are not authorised to do so on behalf of your organisation), then you should immediately cease to access and use the Website or attend any 125 Events.
 In the event that you cease to be an employee of the organisation who has entered into a Membership Agreement with The 125, or if the Membership Agreement otherwise expires or is terminated, you should also immediately cease to access and use the Website or attend any 125 Events.

-If you have any questions regarding these Terms of Membership please contact Katie Litchfield, Head of Membership at firstname.lastname@example.org.
+If you have any questions regarding these Terms of Membership please contact Katie Litchfield, Executive Director, The 125 at email@example.com.
 We recommend that you print and save a copy of these Terms of Membership for your records.

 We reserve the right to immediately suspend or terminate your membership if you breach any of these Terms of Membership with or without notice and without further obligation to you.